 The above-mentioned rules are considered peculiar by many people.
 We are aware of this.
 However, the government of India still demands that this information be filled in for each visitor.
 If your former employer no longer exists, or if you have not worked there for a very long time, you still need to fill in the last known information of this former employer.
 If you never had an employer (for instance if you are unable to work or recently graduated and are looking for a job), you need to fill in the last known employer information of your father.
 Even if your father no longer works or is no longer alive.

 Step 4: Travel history and background questions

-The questions in the final step of the Indian visa application form are meant to make an assessment of the safety risks which you can potentially pose for Indian society.
+The questions in the final step of the Indian visa application form are meant to make an assessment of the safety risks which you can potentially pose to the Indian society.
 First, you are asked which countries you visited in the past ten years.
 Sometimes, not all countries fit in the answer field; in that case, start with the countries of which you have a stamp in your current passport, and countries outside of Europe.
-You are also asked if you ever applied for an Indian visa before with your current passport.
+You are also asked if you ever applied for an Indian visa with your current passport before.
 If this is the case, then you need to copy some information from the visa onto the form.
 Finally, you are asked if you were ever denied access to a country and if you have a criminal record.
 Summed up, in the fourth and last part of the form, the following information is asked for:

 - Visited countries (outside of Europe) in the last 10 years

 - Optional: data of a previously applied for Indian visa with the current passport

 - Possession of a criminal record and possible denied access to other countries

 Step 5: Making the payment and providing passport photo and passport scan